alisaakaya/alisaakaya/README.md

 💡I am a Sophomore at the University of Houston pursuing a Bachelor's of Information Systems.
 I am a student and artist based in Houston.
 I am a self-motivated coder with great interest in full-stack development, artificial intelligence, human-computer interactions, and everything in between.

-I enjoy learning and creating platforms that elevate and encouraging young coders in minority communities.

 👩🏽‍💻 Currently Working on:
 + Developing consulting case studies @ BVCC
 + Apple Pathways Alliance Scholar